-Before I talk smart radiator valves, it’s worth quickly talking about the different types of radiator valves.
+Before I talk smart radiator valves, it’s worth quickly talking about the different types of radiator valves – especially since the terms used vary depending on where you live in the world.
 So a decade or so ago, most radiators just had the following:

 This is a standard ‘T-joint’ for the pipe, meaning that any hot water being pumped from the boiler will pass around the radiator – meaning the radiator will always be on.

 However as the world woke up to the eco-friendly shift, some countries started seeing more and more thermostatic radiator valves (TRVs) being installed:

 These monitor a room’s temperature, and will only allow hot water into the radiator (i.e. only allow the radiator to ‘turn on’) if the ambient temperature is low enough.